pokui/nsrc-gns3/docs/topology/index.md

 static IP address and creating the default username and password (which are not hard-coded in the image itself).

-If the VM appears multiple times in the same topology, this means a separate cloud-init image is needed for each instance to come up on the correct IP address.
+When the VM appears multiple times in the same topology, this means a separate cloud-init image is needed for each instance to come up on the correct IP address.